revm_interpreter/interpreter/

 161

-162 /// Creates a new memory instance that can be shared between calls with the given `capacity`.
+162 /// Creates a new memory instance with a given shared buffer.

 171 }